 The thirst for new knowledge is a fundamental and defining characteristic of humankind.
 It is also at the heart of scientific endeavor and discovery.
 As we seek to understand our world, across a host of complexly interconnected phenomena and over scales of time and distance that were virtually inaccessible to us a generation ago, our discoveries shape that world.
 At the forefront of many of these discoveries is the College of Computer, Mathematical, and Natural Sciences (CMNS).

-CMNS is home to 12 major research institutes and centers and to 10 academic departments: astronomy, atmospheric and oceanic science, biology, cell biology and molecular genetics, chemistry and biochemistry, computer science, entomology, geology, mathematics, and physics.
+CMNS is home to 6 college-level research institutes and centers and 10 academic departments: astronomy, atmospheric and oceanic science, biology, cell biology and molecular genetics, chemistry and biochemistry, computer science, entomology, geology, mathematics, and physics.

 Our faculty are at the cutting edge over the full range of these disciplines.
 Our physicists fill in major gaps in our fundamental understanding of matter, participating in the recent Higgs boson discovery, and demonstrating the first-ever teleportation of information between atoms.
 Our astronomers probe the origin of the universe with one of the world's premier radio observatories, and have just discovered water on the moon.
 Our computer scientists are developing the principles for guaranteed security and privacy in information systems.